-Annie loves coffee with a mother lode of milkfroth on top, she loves the scent of the native bush that surrounds her home in the hills in South Canterbury/New Zealand, and anything Italian, especially the food and the language, will delight her.
+Annie loves strong coffee with frothed milk, she loves the scent of the native bush that surrounds her home in the hills in South Canterbury/New Zealand, and anything Italian, especially the food and the language.

-Not surprisingly, her main character Tom happens to be a great cook of Italian dishes and can correctly identify and pronounce nine different types of pasta.
+Not surprisingly Tom, the male protagonist in her book "Teaching Tori", happens to be a great cook of Italian dishes and can correctly identify and pronounce nine different types of pasta.
 (How many can you list?)

 Being an eternal romantic, Annie loves writing the type of novels that she loves reading – love stories that make you laugh and cry, love stories that make you pine for and cheer alongside your main characters as they negotiate their way through the ups and downs of new, old and second-chance love.
 Her favourite characters are ones that are strong and independent, but when their flaws and vulnerabilities are exposed, they have to suffer more than others.